 Value can be plentiful with this program, and that’s especially true since it’s considered one of the most luxurious airlines in the world.

-The Etihad Guest program can offer a ton of value depending on your itinerary, and it makes things easy by offering an award calculator that lets you know how many miles you’ll need for a flight.
+The Etihad Guest program can offer a ton of value depending on your itinerary, and that’s especially true with the new 1:1 transfer ratio.
+This frequent flyer program also makes things easy by offering an award calculator that lets you know how many miles you’ll need for a flight.
 Most of its travel destinations are in the Middle East, but you can also use the Etihad Guest program to fly to Europe, Africa, South America and other continents around the globe.

 EVA Air: Poor

-Finnair isn’t very valuable as a transfer partner either, and that’s especially true when you factor in poor Capital One transfer partner ratios.
-With Finnair Plus Points, you can fly one-way within Europe for just 10,000 miles, but a one-way flight in economy between Europe and North America would cost you 55,000 miles.
+Finnair isn’t very valuable as a Capital One transfer partner either, although it does help that its transfer ratio is now 1:1.
+With Finnair Plus points, you can fly one-way within Europe for just 10,000 miles, but a one-way flight in economy between Europe and North America would cost you 55,000 miles.

-Business awards are exorbitant, so you won’t want to use this program for anything other than economy.
+Business awards are exorbitant, so you won’t want to use this program for anything other than economy flights.

 The JetBlue TrueBlue program has a redemption-based award scheme, meaning you’ll pay a number of miles for your flight that corresponds to the cash price.
 Due to the way its loyalty program is set up, you can find some really good deals in miles on JetBlue when prices are low.
 For example, you can frequently find round-trip flights from the U.S. to the Caribbean for less than 20,000 miles round-trip.

-You can use your miles to fly to more than 1,200 destinations around the globe, and we like the fact they have a calculator that tells you how many miles you’ll need for an award flight.
-As just one example, you could use 132,000 Qantas points to fly round-trip from Los Angeles (LAX) to Sydney, Australia (SYD).
+You can use your miles to fly to more than 1,200 destinations around the globe, and we like that they have a calculator that tells you how many miles you’ll need for an award flight.
+As just one example, you could use 83,800 Qantas points to fly round-trip from Los Angeles (LAX) to Sydney, Australia (SYD).

 Singapore Airlines: Good

 Singapore Airlines offers a solid frequent flyer program with a ton of value when you use miles for its premium cabins.
-For example, you could fly from the eastern United States or Houston to Europe on First Class for 140,000 miles one-way.
+For example, you could fly from the eastern part of the United States or Houston to Europe on first class for 140,000 miles one-way.
 That may sound like a lot, but Singapore Airlines is known for offering a premium experience.

 Wyndham Rewards: OK

 The main downside of Wyndham Rewards is the fact you have to use it at Wyndham properties, which aren’t that popular or widely available in many destinations.
-However, free nights range from 7,500 to 30,000 points, and you can also combine points and cash to stretch your point haul further.
+However, free nights range from 7,500 to 30,000 points, and you can also combine points and cash to stretch your rewards further.

 Wyndham Rewards also lets you redeem your miles for vacation rentals with multiple bedrooms, which can make this program worth exploring if you travel with kids and need some space to spread out.
 Wyndham Rewards also has a few of its own co-branded hotel credit cards.